vlabsiitkgp/vlabiitkgpAE/README.md

 # vlabiitkgpAE
-## Virtual Labs IIT Kharagpur for Electronics and Communications Engineering Labs
+## Virtual Labs IIT Kharagpur for Analog Electronics Lab
 ## Empty template of Virtual labs IIT Khargpur webpage.

 ## Read the instructions in [Readme.pdf](https://github.com/vlabsiitkgp/vlabiitkgpECE/blob/master/Readme.pdf) document to use Atom to upload to GitHub.